-J. Frank Harrison, Jr., was the son of the founder of Coca-Cola Bottling Company Consolidated and in 1977 became CEO of the company.
+J. Frank Harrison, Jr., was the son of the founder of Coca-Cola Bottling Company Consolidated and, in 1977, became CEO of the company.
 He lived in Chattanooga, TN, USA.http://www.themaseraticlub.com/ITOL_Harrison.html Retrieved 2015 Sep 30. http://www.cokeconsolidated.com/history.html Retrieved 2015 Sep 30.

-Harrison’s team manager was Indy car legend Jerry Eisert, noted sports and Indy car constructor and mechanic.
+Harrison’s team manager was Indy car legend Jerry Eisert, a noted sports and Indy car constructor and mechanic.
 It appears that the car was stored for a while at Eisert’s shop in California. http://www.team.net/html/vintage-race/1998-08/msg00207.html Recollection by Steve Hammet, 1998 Aug.

 This car was the subject of an article by Harold Pace in the October 2001 issue of Vintage Racecar magazine.
 Pace states that Palmaz had bought two Lotus 30s, the ex-Melcher car (30/L/8) and this car.
-The chassis was found in during the 1980s in a dumpster.
-It did have Ford passenger car brakes but it was minus the engine, gearbox, wheels, and most importantly, the chassis ID plate was gone – leaving the car a complete mystery.
+The chassis was found during the 1980s in a dumpster.
+It did have Ford passenger car brakes, but it was minus the engine, gearbox, wheels, and, most importantly, the chassis ID plate was gone – leaving the car a complete mystery.
 The only identifying clue was it had white body paint.
 Like other unidentified Lotus 30 chassis found in America, it was rumored to be the long, lost Foyt Lotus 40/L/3…

 Despite not knowing which car it was, restoration began with Huffaker Engineering doing the work.
 They found the chassis was un-wrecked and had no corrosion.
-Additionally, the chassis had been heavily reinforced and stiffened by adding steel tubing in the engine area and a sturdy steel belly pan was bolted on to the bottom.
+Additionally, the chassis had been heavily reinforced and stiffened by adding steel tubing in the engine area, and a sturdy steel belly pan was bolted onto the bottom.
 The chassis was stripped and powder-coated, the rear suspension towers were rebuilt from stronger materials, and fuel cells replaced the original rubber fuel bags.
 Peter Denty supplied a new body, rotors, and stub axels.
 New uprights in aluminum replaced the original magnesium ones.
-13″ wheels were crack tested. ”Bad Karma”, Vintage Racecar, Oct 2001.
+13″ wheels were crack tested. ”Bad Karma,” Vintage Racecar, Oct 2001.

 A post on www.supercars.net had this to say about the restoration: